-Users can decide coverage for extreme events based on the occurrence EP curve and also use the aggregate EP curve for aggregate coverage, reinstatements or drop down provisions.
-It is important to note that the model output on which your reinsurance decision is based must include all risk exposure to your book of business.
-If you are buying reinsurance to cover a certain region or peril, ensure that the model output is applicable to that region or peril.
+Users can decide coverage for the extreme events based on the occurrence EP curve and use the aggregate EP curve for aggregate coverage or reinstatement or drop-down provisions.
+It is important to note that the model output for which your reinsurance decision is based on must include all the risk exposure to your book of business.
+If you are buying reinsurance to cover certain region or peril, you should be looking at the model output based on that regional or peril.
+However, if you are considering a countrywide reinsurance program or a global reinsurance program, the exposure and perils should be corresponsive.